OH, TO BE A DOWSER!

 These factors alone may account for a better-than-chance performance in uncontrolled conditions where a dowser has some inkling from the environment where the target, say an underground stream, is likely to be located.
 In controlled conditions, dowsers typically attain 100 per cent accuracy when they consciously know that they are in the immediate vicinity of the targeted material, and chance accuracy when they don't.
 I understand that in the case of the JREF Challenge, dowsing was the most frequently tested claim and no one was ever awarded the prize.
 ASKE has taken part in testing one experienced dowser, who was unsuccessful.
 Controlled studies, including one by GWUP, the German skeptical organisation, have provided no convincing evidence for the effectiveness of dowsing (see the Wikipedia entry for dowsing for a summary of these).
 So, depending on the circumstances, the phenomenon of dowsing by rods appears to be a combination of random, voluntary and involuntary influences on a simple physical response.

-For the best part of 20 years I have been visiting schools during Science Week to talk about 'Science and the Paranormal' and I always do a demonstration of dowsing.
-The challenge is for the students to explain why the dowsing rods move and thus they learn a little more about force, gravity and, of course, human nature, the most interesting thing being why, for hundreds of year, so many people have believed that they possess this extraordinary ability and why they continue to do so to this day.
+For the best part of 20 years I visited schools during Science Week to talk about 'Science and the Paranormal' (I still do so with adult audiences) and I always did a demonstration of dowsing.
+The challenge was for the students to explain why the dowsing rods move and thus they learned a little more about force, gravity and, of course, human nature, the most interesting thing being why, for hundreds of year, so many people have believed that they possess this extraordinary ability and why they continue to do so to this day.